-The new Europeana collections from a teacher’s perspective
+The new Europeana website from a teacher’s perspective

-This month on Europeana Pro we are exploring how our relaunched collections website helps audiences to explore the wealth of Europe’s cultural heritage.
+This month on Europeana Pro we are exploring how the relaunched Europeana website helps audiences to explore the wealth of Europe’s cultural heritage.
 In this post, we hear from Theodora Gkeniou, Europeana ambassador and English language teacher in Greece, about how the new website supports teachers and educators to bring cultural heritage into their work.

 Cultural heritage can be a catalyst of change in education, by providing a common ground for innovation, collaboration and respect among European countries and their citizens.
 As an English and History teacher in secondary education, I have been using Europeana collections in my classes for a few years, and created the learning scenario The Great War through children's eyes with sources from Europeana (including soldiers' letters, photos, maps, family memorabilia, blog posts and related thematic galleries).

 Through activities such as this, I am familiar with the collections, blogs, galleries and exhibitions of the Europeana website.
 However, previously when I looked for specific content on the website I often had to spend time browsing to find material that suited my needs.
 So I was delighted when I first visited the demo version of the new Europeana collections and spotted Europeana Classroom, which features learning scenarios, resources, games, training tools and more.